(Excerpts from Ipswich in the Massachusetts Bay Colony Vol. II by Thomas Franklin Waters)

-They granted large farms to the elite, the educated, wealthy merchants and their families whom they deemed to be desirable to the community: Appleton, Bradstreet, Cogswell, Denison, Dudley, Paine, Rogers, Symonds, Saltonstall, Wade, Wainwright, Whipple etc, many of whose homes and descendants are to be found in Ipswich today.
-Within four years of its founding, Ipswich had become an important and influential town second only to Boston in wealth and population.
+The Puritan founders of Massachusetts granted large farms to the elite, the educated, wealthy merchants and their families whom they deemed to be desirable to the community: Appleton, Bradstreet, Cogswell, Denison, Dudley, Paine, Rogers, Symonds, Saltonstall, Wade, Wainwright, Whipple etc, many of whose homes and descendants are to be found in Ipswich today.
+Within four years of its founding, Ipswich had become an important and influential town second only to Boston in wealth and population, while recreating the aristocracy of the English towns from which they had departed.

 An Ipswich Town Meeting on March 7, 1699 adopted a law by which to guard the Town against “undesirable” prospective citizens: